fbgallet/roam-extension-speech-to-roam/README.md

 ## API usage fees

-Moderate but regular use should only cost a few tens of cents per month (costs may increase if you use GPT-4 (default is GPT-3.5), think to set a maximum monthly limit).
+Regular use should only cost a few tens of cents per month but think to set a maximum monthly limit.
 You can check the detailed daily cost of your usage of Whisper and other OpenAI models [here](https://platform.openai.com/usage), update is almost instantaneous.

 _OpenAI Whisper API pricing:_